 First things first.
 Even though it was in great condition, the chair had a wee bit of what I like to call, "old lady smell".
-I am a bit of a germaphobe, so I decided that before I painted it, the chair much be shampooed.
+I am a bit of a germophobe, so I decided that before I painted it, the chair must be shampooed.
 This is a photo of the clean, damp chair, before.
 The fabric on this chair was a beautiful nubby silk with a flame stitch pattern in the weave.
 Because the color I envisioned was an old fashioned dark pink, I chose a bright pink paint, hoping the combination of colors would be exactly what I had in mind.

 Before getting started, be sure your piece is clean with no lint, dust or dirty spots.
 This will ensure that the paint goes on evenly as possible.